 While our platform powers a vast array of solutions for our customers, we presently market our solutions primarily through two brands, IDITM and FOREWARN®.
-IDI is a leading-edge, analytics and information solutions provider delivering actionable intelligence to the an expansive and diverse set of industries in support of use cases such as the verification and authentication of consumer identities, due diligence, prevention of fraud and abuse, legislative compliance, and debt recovery. idiCORETM is IDI's flagship product. idiCORE is a next-generation, investigative solution used to address a variety of organizational challenges, including, but not limited to, due diligence, risk mitigation, identity authentication, and regulatory compliance, by financial services companies, insurance companies, healthcare companies, law enforcement and government, identity verification platforms, collections, law firms, retail, telecommunication companies, corporate security, and investigative firms.
+IDI is a leading-edge, analytics and information solutions provider delivering actionable intelligence to an expansive and diverse set of industries in support of use cases such as the verification and authentication of consumer identities, due diligence, prevention of fraud and abuse, legislative compliance, and debt recovery. idiCORETM is IDI's flagship product. idiCORE is a next-generation, investigative solution used to address a variety of organizational challenges, including, but not limited to, due diligence, risk mitigation, identity authentication, and regulatory compliance, by financial services companies, insurance companies, healthcare companies, law enforcement and government, identity verification platforms, collections, law firms, retail, telecommunication companies, corporate security, and investigative firms.
 FOREWARN is an app-based solution currently tailored for the real estate industry, providing instant knowledge prior to face-to-face engagement with a consumer, helping professionals identify and mitigate risk.
-As of March 31, 2024 and 2023, IDI had 8,241 and 7,256 billable customers and FOREWARN had 236,639 and 131,348 users, respectively.
+As of September 30, 2024 and 2023, IDI had 8,743 and 7,769 billable customers and FOREWARN had 284,967 and 168,356 users, respectively.
 We define a billable customer of IDI as a single entity that generated revenue during the last three months of the period.
 Billable customers are typically corporate organizations.
 In most cases, corporate organizations will have multiple users and/or departments purchasing our solutions, however, we count the entire organization as a discrete customer.
 We define a user of FOREWARN as a unique person that has a subscription to use the FOREWARN service as of the last day of the period.
 A unique person can only have one user account.

 We generate substantially all of our revenue from licensing our solutions.
 Customers access our solutions through a hosted environment using an online interface, batch processing, API and custom integrations.
 We recognize revenue from licensing fees (a) on a transactional basis determined by the customer's usage, (b) via a monthly fee or (c) from a combination of both.
 Revenue pursuant to pricing contracts containing a monthly fee is recognized ratably over the contract period.
 Pricing contracts are generally annual contracts or longer, with auto renewal.
-For the three months ended March 31, 2024 and 2023, 78% and 75% of total revenue was attributable to customers with pricing contracts, respectively, versus 22% and 25% attributable to transactional customers, respectively.
+For the three months ended September 30, 2024 and 2023, 77% and 79% of total revenue was attributable to customers with pricing contracts, respectively, versus 23% and 21% attributable to transactional customers, respectively.
+For the nine months ended September 30, 2024 and 2023, 76% and 78% of total revenue was attributable to customers with pricing contracts, respectively, versus 24% and 22% attributable to transactional customers, respectively.